Kanvas

 Text vs Image vs Inpaint

-When processing starts, Kanvas rasterizes the active stage layers and SD.Next picks workflow by available inputs: - If image is empty, SD.Next uses text-to-image - If image exists, SD.Next uses image-to-image - If mask contains content, SD.Next uses inpainting
+When processing starts, Kanvas rasterizes the active stage layers, and SD.Next selects the workflow based on available inputs: - If image is empty, SD.Next uses text-to-image - If image exists, SD.Next uses image-to-image - If mask contains content, SD.Next uses inpainting

 In short, this decision can be summarized as: